 The Canadian government has created tools available for you to use in your classroom.
 You will need to preview them to make sure they are right for the students in your classroom.
 You can access the site in English or French.

-On the site mentioned above students can research different war medals.
+On the site mentioned above, students can research different war medals.
 They can learn to draw them.
 Students can write descriptions about how each type of medal was earned.
-They can learn about each war the medals represent and how many of them were given out to Canadian soldiers.
+Learn about each war the medals represent.
+Find out how many medals were awarded to Canadian soldiers.

-The Canadian Legion also has lesson plans that can be accessed on their site.
+Use the lesson plans on the Canadian Legion site.
 It includes a list of school activities, the history of the poppy campaigns, a bit of information about the legion and Canadian military, and important Canadian symbols.
 We recommend these resources for Grades 5 and up.

 Create a Piece of Art Together